amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

   an integer).
 The resulting region will have the dimensionality associated with the entities in the indicated set.

-  Amanzi supports `"Labeled Set`" regions in the following
+  Amanzi supports `"Region: Labeled Set`" regions in the following
   formats: `"Structured`" (example), `"Exodus II`" (example).
 Note that the format of the labeled set file does not have to match that of the `"Mesh Framework`" selected in the `"Mesh`" section.